Rounding Error Analysis of Linear Recurrences Using Generating Series: Variable Coefficients: Legendre Polynomials

 \section{Variable Coefficients: Legendre Polynomials}

-With this background in place, we now consider a ``real'' application involving a recurrence with polynomial coefficients that depend on a parameter.
-The example is adapted from material previously published in~{\cite[Section~3]{JohanssonMezzarobba2018}}.
+With this background in place, we now consider a ``real'' application involving a recurrence with polynomial coefficients (that, additionally, depend on a parameter~$x$).
+The example is adapted \footnote{Proposition~\ref{prop:rec-error} and its proof are identical, up to presentation details, to {\cite[Proposition~5]{JohanssonMezzarobba2018}}, and included here for expository reasons only.
+The work eventually leading to the present paper actually started first and found an unexpected application in~\cite{JohanssonMezzarobba2018}, which motivated us to develop it further.} from material previously published in~{\cite{JohanssonMezzarobba2018}}.
 Let $P_n$ denote the Legendre polynomial of index~$n$, defined by

 Fix $x \in [- 1, 1]$, and let $p_n = P_n (x)$.
 The classical three-term recurrence

 allows us to compute~$p_n$ for any~$n$ starting from $p_0 = 1$ and an arbitrary $p_{- 1} \in \mathbb{R}$.
 Suppose that we run this computation in fixed-point arithmetic, with an absolute error~$\varepsilon_n$ at step~$n$, in the sense that the computed values~$\tilde{p}_n$ satisfy